midnightfreddie/nbt-go-lua/readme.md

 ## Status

-- Ready to try to read real NBT data, but there's no convenient way to do it yet
+- Successfully reading real NBT data, but currently from a hard-coded file location
+- examples/tree-walk.lua works! `nbtlua tree-walk` works if you have an uncompressed nbt file named "player.dat" in the local directory

 ## Format of `nbt`